ISChetverikov/PolarCodesUnion/Miroshnik/ecclab/README.md

 * `-DLISTFLIPPING -DLISTFLIPPINGOPT -DLISTFLIPPINGTHRESHOLD` - calculate FER with different threshold for |llr|
 * `-DLISTFLIPPINGPRECALC` - SCLFlip with precalc bits
 * `-DLISTFLIPPINGFAST` - SCLFlip with precalc bits and fast calculations for subcodes
+* `-DLISTFLIPPINGFAST -DCUSTOM_SELECTION_METRIC` - SCLFlip with "diff metrics" metric and fast calculations for subcodes
 * `-DGCCDEC` - Generalized Concatenated decoder for (128, 64) code.

 Specific simulation parameters: